 The noise floor can vary for each system; therefore, absolute noise thresholds are difficult to define across systems.
 The best indicator that the noise floor is too high is an apparent reduction in swath coverage and degradation of the data.
 Therefore, speed-noise tests are most valuable when compared to previous tests to monitor changes in the platform noise levels (e.g., due to engine lineup or other machinery alterations, especially pre- and post-shipyard), track the health of the system (e.g., RX element failure), and provide an early indication of potential performance reduction over time.
-The MAC provides guidance and software tools for collecting RX noise level data for Kongsberg systems, and other manufacturers may provide similar resources.
+The NSF-funded MAC (GitHub oceanmapping community, 2022) provides guidance and software tools for collecting RX noise level data for Kongsberg systems; other manufacturers may provide similar resources.